-I find that the tenants received the Notice on July 7, 2013.
-I accept the landlord's undisputed evidence and I find that the tenants did not pay the rental arrears and did not apply to dispute the Notice and are therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the Notice.
+I find that the tenants received the Notice on April 5, 2014.
+I accept the landlord's undisputed evidence and I find that the tenants did not pay the full amount of rental arrears and did not apply to dispute the Notice and are therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the Notice.
 I grant the landlord an order of possession which must be served on the tenants.
 Should the tenants fail to comply with the order, it may be filed for enforcement in the Supreme Court.

-I accept the evidence before me that the tenants have failed to pay \$1,100.00 in rent for the month of July 2013.
-I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$1,100.00.
+I accept the evidence before me that the tenants have failed to pay \$75.00 in rent for the month of March and \$840.00 in rent for the month of April.
+I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$915.00.
 This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.